AndreasKarg/ZusiTCP.NET/examples/VB.Net/readme_EN.txt

-Zusi TCP.Net examples in VB.Net by F. Schn.
+Zusi TCP.Net examples in VB.Net by F. Schn. and Jens "nonesense" Eggert.

 This folder contains examples of how to use the Zusi TCP interface for .Net written in VB.Net.